ackermannQ/kodereview/content/blog/introduction-to-reactjs/index.md

 You can see this is a JSX component: even though this is a function, we can use h1 or div tags inside.

 Now, you need to import your brand new components to your React application.
-To do so, you have to import them in the App.tsx:
+To do so, import them in the App.tsx:

 **App.tsx**
 ```ts